nxnjz/kahlu/README.md

 The following instructions assume you are already familiar with using a terminal program.

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) if you haven't already.
-2. Clone this repository with `git clone https://github.com/datgb/kik-social.git`
+2. Clone this repository with `git clone https://github.com/datgb/kahlu.git`
-3. Change into the project directory with `cd kik-social`
+3. Change into the project directory with `cd kahlu`
 4. Run `vagrant up` to provision the virtual machine.
 This will take a while.
 5. Finally, run `vagrant ssh -c "cd /vagrant && foreman start"` to start the local web server.
 6. Visit http://0.0.0.0:3000 in your web browser to see kik's splash screen.
 If it doesn't load, or styling is missing, wait another minute and refresh the page.
 7. Log in with the username `admin` and password `administrator`
-8. Have fun developing on kik!
+8. Have fun developing on kahlu!

 ## License